 With respect to information related to business execution, Sojitz regularly reviews the classification, management methods, and retention period of information as stipulated in the internal regulations, and makes efforts to ensure proper management.
 In addition, the Group has formulated guidelines on specific methods for the management and operation of information that requires particularly strict control, which is defined as "information requiring specific management," and has investigated the status of holding such information and provided instructions for improvement as necessary.
-Furthermore, the Group has endeavored to further bolster security measures through various initiatives, such as providing trainings to handle suspicious e-mails and enhancing and disseminating the guidelines on confirming the status of security measures of business partners in the supply chain.
+Furthermore, the Group has endeavored to further bolster security measures through various initiatives, such as providing trainings to handle suspicious e-mails, revising the IT Security Regulations with the main purpose of enforcing stricter password management, and developing rules for the business use of messaging applications.

-• Arrangements to ensure effective auditing by the Audit & Supervisory Board Members
+Arrangements to ensure effective auditing by the Audit & Supervisory Board Members